stdstring/SourceCodeAnalysis.v2/README.md

 1. implementation of analyzer for detecting (as error by default) object initializer expressions **(implemented)**
 1. implementation of analyzer for detecting (as error by default) null-coalescing operators **(implemented)**
 1. implementation of analyzer for detecting (as error by default) chained assignments **(implemented)**
-1. implementation of analyzer for detecting (as error by default) generic methods that call generic methods of successors
+1. implementation of analyzer for detecting (as error by default) generic methods that call generic methods of successors **(implemented)**
 1. implementation of analyzer for detecting (as error by default) explicit implementation of an interface in the some class with a private method of the same name **(implemented)**

 ## Phase 2